A simple tutorial for Git

 A Commit corresponds to a commit submission object.
 There are several small objects under this submission object.

-As shown, a commit object contains a tree object to record the directory structure of the following file snapshot.
+object to record the directory structure of the following file snapshot.

-A tree object records a bunch of blob objects (the blob object is a file snapshot).
+object records a bunch of blob

-The above image is the first commit when creating the project, there is no parent commit object.
+The above image is the first commit when creating the project, there is no parent commit

 The commit after the first commit has a parent object, as shown in the figure: